cypherpunk-academy/2064/en/047_2064_Special_Command.md

 All gone?
 I haven't had that yet.
 I don't know, I don't know.
-Now something seems to be happening to me.
+Now, something seems to be happening to me.
 Dream images change.
 Whoa.
 "It's so gross."